souryagodavarthi-bit/InboxPilot-/README.md

 # InboxPilot-
-This is the brand-new AI inbox agent ready to improve business systems.
+This is the brand-new AI inbox pipeline ready to improve business systems.